mgijo/mgijo/README.md

-- 👋 Hi, I’m @mgijo and welcome to this page! :)
+- 👋 Hi, welcome to this page! :)
 - 👀 I work with Microsoft Security products

 Azure Sentinel (Cloud SIEM)